YunYouJun/hexo-theme-yun/docs/en/guide/index.md

 ### Configure Theme

-Create a new `source/_data/yun.yml` in the Hexo working directory.
-(If the `source/_data` directory does not exist, please create a new one.)
+Create a new `_config.yun.yml` in the Hexo working directory.

-With the convention greater than the configuration, you only need to customize the configuration you want to override in `yun.yml`, and the rest will be automatically merged with the theme's default configuration.
+With the convention greater than the configuration, you only need to customize the configuration you want to override in `_config.yun.yml`, and the rest will be automatically merged with the theme's default configuration.
 (This is also more convenient for future upgrades)

 ::: tip
 Such as: